 Hamburg getting Europe's largest climate-neutral digital museum

 "Logic is not always needed to understand art," according to Lars Hinrichs, founder and initiator of the Digital Art Museum.
 Speaking at a digital press conference on Tuesday (September 21, 2021).
-The Hamburg entrepreneur and founder of the business network Xing added: "Art must be tangible," as he gave an impression of a digital art form that aims to remove the distance between work and viewer.
+The Hamburg-based entrepreneur and founder of the business network, Xing, added: "Art must be tangible," as he gave an impression of a digital art form that aims to remove the distance between work and viewer.

 teamLab - interdisciplinary artists' collective

 The Digital Art Museum is now being built on a 7,000 square metre area with 10-metre high ceilings in eastern HafenCity in Hamburg.
-This huge space is set to become Europe's largest and climate-neutral museum.
-Various measures will ensure the museum's carbon footprint remains zero.
+This huge space is set to become Europe's largest climate-neutral museum.
+Various measures will ensure the museum's carbon footprint amounts to zero.

 This immersive art form is the brainchild of teamLab, an international, interdisciplinary collective of artists, programmers, engineers, mathematicians, architects and experts in computer animation.
 Their art can be experienced in their own museums in Tokyo and Shanghai, among others, and from 2024 in Hamburg.

 Visitors become part of the art works in teamLab and they are encouraged to touch and take photographs.
 After opening in Tokyo in 2018, this art experience attracted 2.3 million visitors from over 160 countries in just one year.
 Following its arrival in Hamburg, Hinrichs is hoping for around 700,000 visitors in the first year.

 "Digitally created and experienced art is a step into a new, groundbreaking era. teamLab's works are astounding and have really touched me," he said in amazement.
 The museum's motto of "Touch.
 Be touched," appears to have rung true.